 Liberty Mutual, based in Boston, Massachusetts, has offices in almost 30 countries around the globe.

 The company's Global Retail Markets segment is divided into four units including three geographic markets: US, West and East.
 US market provides personal line that includes automobile, homeowners and other types of property and casualty insurance for individual clients residing in the US.
 Its business line serves commercial customers in the US.
-Nations served in the East region include Thailand, Singapore, Hong Kong, Vietnam, Malaysia, India, China, Russia, and Turkey.
+Nations served in the East region include Thailand, Singapore, Hong Kong, Vietnam, Malaysia, India, China, and Russia.
 The West region includes Brazil, Colombia, Chile, Ecuador, Ireland, Portugal, and Spain.

 Sales and Marketing